krakrukra/PocketAdmin/README.md

 also, you can check out my [youtube channel](https://www.youtube.com/channel/UC8HZCV1vNmZvp7ci1vNmj7g)

 For extra security, you could use my PGP public key saved in [/extra/pubkey.asc](https://github.com/krakrukra/PocketAdmin/blob/master/extra/pubkey.asc).

-#### if you want to buy:

-Due to sanctions on Russia I can only accept crypto payments from international buyers.
-My preferred crypto payment method is ETH, but I can also accept BTC.
-Price per 1 unit will be 26 usd, shipping will be 10 usd (if you buy 1 to 8 units).
-Shipping method is Registered Air Mail (Russian Post), estimated delivery time is 3-4 weeks.

-If you want to place an order you should write me an email to krakrukra@tutanota.com
-and I will guide you through the purchasing process.
-In general, you will need to
-provide your shipping address, how many units you want to buy and your payment method.

-Here is an example of all the necessary information:

-Recipient Name,
-Street Address,
-City, State/Province
-Postcode, Country
-phone number (optional)
-X units of PocketAdmin, payment with ETH (or BTC).

-The total value of your order will be converted to crypto
-(eg. via ETH price on etherscan.io) and I will give you the
-destination address and the amount of crypto to transfer.
-Once your package is shipped I will give you a tracking link.